 - The expectation is that providers involved with SOAR do not charge persons applying for SSA disability benefits for their services.
 We work closely with providers to identify alternative sources of funding for their programs.

 - The SOAR Online Course is available free of charge to participants.
-Community SOAR leads may offer 1-day in-person SOAR Fundamentals trainings to individuals who have completed the SOAR Online Course.
+Community SOAR leads may offer 1-day in-person SOAR Online Course Review Session to individuals who have completed the SOAR Online Course.
 Materials for these trainings are available at no cost from the SOAR TA Center.

 - SAMHSA provides funding for each state to send two people per year to a SOAR Leadership Academy, which supports local SOAR leaders in building and sustaining SOAR initiatives in their communities.
 Additional participants are accepted based on available space, but must cover their own travel expenses; there is no registration fee.